A Fokker-Planck Framework for Control of Epidemics: Introduction

-Besides formulation and analysis of the Fokker-Planck control framework for epidemiology, we also introduce the sequential quadratic Hamiltonian (SQH) method \cite{SQH} to the the epidemiology literature for the first time (to the authors' knowledge).
+Besides formulation and analysis of the Fokker-Planck control framework for epidemiology, we also introduce the sequential quadratic Hamiltonian (SQH) method \cite{SQH} in the context of optimal control of PDE-based epidemiological models for the first time (though it has been used for ODE-based models of epidemiology in \cite{SQHepi1} and in the recent preprint \cite{OCbehavior2}).
 This is a numerical method for approximating optimal control maps which is equipped with a much more robust theoretical framework than some other popular methods such as the forward-backward sweep method used by \cite{OCgen3, OCvax3, OCQ2, OCbehavior1} among many others.
-The SQH method is relatively easy to implement and is completely explainable, in contrast to popular software packages such as the freely available IPOPT\footnote{\url{https://github.com/coin-or/Ipopt}} \cite{IPOPT}, as used by \cite{OCQ1,OCvax2}, which is very robust and explainable to experts in optimization, but is often effectively a black box to practitioner.
+The SQH method is relatively easy to implement and is completely explainable, in contrast to popular software packages such as the freely available IPOPT\footnote{\url{https://github.com/coin-or/Ipopt}} \cite{IPOPT}, as used by \cite{OCQ1,OCvax2}, which is very robust and explainable to experts in optimization, but is often effectively a black box to practitioners.

 The remainder of the manuscript is structured as follows.
 In section~\ref{sec:model}, we introduce a simple controlled stochastic susceptible-infected-recovered (SIR) model, make some remarks about the associated controlled Fokker-Planck equation, and formulate an optimal control problem.
 In section~\ref{sec:analysis}, we prove existence of optimal control maps for our problem via analysis of the control-to-state map and derive first-order optimality conditions which characterize the optimal controls.
 In section~\ref{sec:computation}, we discuss the numerical methods we use to computationally approximate the optimal controls, and in particular, give an exposition of the SQH method \cite{SQH} as it pertains to our problem.
 In section~\ref{sec:results}, we present results of the application of our method to control problems involving our model wherein costs are accumulated in different manners representing different potential concerns of policy-makers.
 Finally, we give some concluding remarks and discuss avenues of future work in section~\ref{sec:conclusion}.